djkeu/snooker_scores/README.md

 7. Trump vs O'Connor | 2025 World Open Match 3 | 68 - 22

 ### Conclusions Games analysed
-- Done: ValueErrors in set_starting_scores crash the program.
-Note: needs to be kept an eye on
-- FixMe: early victory: when no replay still prompts for a shot
-- FixMe: set_starting_scores after red_balls_phase
-- FixMe: when set_starting_scores a second time during colored_balls_phase, yellow is not reset
-- FixMe: set_starting_scores: when entered score > maximum_score, both players should be prompted

-ToDo: GUI

 ## File structure